Spencer-Gardner/CS260/notes.md

 29. _Which of the following is true when the `-la` parameter is specified for the `ls` console command?_
 Long All: `-la`

-30. _Which of the following is true for the domain name `banana.fruit.bozo.click`, which is the top level domain, which is a subdomain, which is a root domain?_
+30. _Which of the following is true for the domain name 'banana.fruit.bozo.click', which is the top level domain, which is a subdomain, which is a root domain?_
 ![image](https://github.com/Spencer-Gardner/CS_260/assets/120418845/2ecca67a-a8a0-4c17-8a81-b22d84087518)

 31. _Is a web certificate necessary to use HTTPS?_